-The definition of fibre as published in Commission Directive 2008/100/EC on 28 October 2008 is ‘all of the carbohydrate components occurring in foods that are not digestible in the gut’.
+The official definition of dietary fibre is published in the Food Information to Consumers Regulation (FIC).
+For the purposes of this “fibre” includes all carbohydrate components occurring in foods that are not digestible in the small intestine.

 Fibre is not a nutrient; it is not digested.
 It is often referred to as bulk or roughage.
 It is essential because it helps in the efficient transit of material along the gut.